 Vanilla Blueberry Smoothie

-Blend together almond milk, frozen blueberries and ice cubes until almost smooth.
-Add Protein Mix and Fibermender; blend until combined.
+- Blend together almond milk, frozen blueberries and ice cubes until almost smooth.
+Perfect Paleo Protein and Fibermender; blend until combined.